I have/will update this post as I expanded the fanplot package.

 time0 refers to the base year of forecast, the second,

-time indexes future projections, whilst the remaining three columns provide values for the corresponding projected mean (), uncertainty () and skew () parameters:
+time indexes future projections, whilst the remaining three columns provide values for the corresponding projected mode (), uncertainty () and skew () parameters:

 Users can replicate past Bank of England fan charts for a particular period after creating a matrix object that contains values on the split-normal quantile function for a set of user defined probabilities.
 For example, in the code below, a subset of the Bank of England future parameters of CPI published in Q1 2013 are first selected.
 Then a vector of probabilities related to the percentiles, that we ultimately would like to plot different shaded fans for, are created.
 Finally, in a